mlflow/mlflow-website/website/blog/2024-07-26-pyfunc-in-practice/index.md

 ### Registering the Model with MLflow

 Following the completion of model training, the subsequent step involves registering the ensemble model with MLflow.
-This process entails logging the trained models, preprocessing pipelines, and associated strategies into the MLflow tracking server.
+This process entails logging the trained models, preprocessing pipelines, and associated strategies into the MLflow Tracking Server.
 This ensures that all components of the ensemble model are systematically saved and versioned, facilitating reproducibility and traceability.

 Moreover, we will assign to this initial version of the model a production alias.
 This designation establishes a baseline model against which future iterations can be assessed.
-By marking this version as the "production" model, we can effectively benchmark improvements and confirm that subsequent versions yield measurable advancements over this established baseline.
+By marking this version as the `production` model, we can effectively benchmark improvements and confirm that subsequent versions yield measurable advancements over this established baseline.

 ```python
 # Register the model in MLflow and assign a production alias